Life of a 13 Year Old Girl in the Social Media Jungle

 On the bus ride home from school she sits next to her next door neighbor, Summer, and they pass the time by showing each other Instagram accounts of cute boys at neighboring schools.
 They talk about the ones they know from church or sports groups, the ones they’ve talked to through direct messages or texting, and the ones they follow but don’t actually know at all.

-She’s surprised to hear that some of these boys have also asked Summer for nude photos – she’s had a few of those requests of her own.
+She’s surprised to hear that some of these boys have also asked Summer for intimate photos – she’s had a few of those requests of her own.

 “Did you send them?” she asks nervously.